Office of Accessibility Services

 Tips for students

 • Your disability or disabling condition will not be shared with faculty.
 For faculty-implemented accommodations, you will likely need to maintain communication with them and in some cases, reach an agreement about how to implement your granted reasonable accommodation(s).
-It is suggested that you contact your instructor(s) right after they receive notice of your accommodation(s) for the current semester.

 • It is suggested that you be in touch with your academic advisor every semester and if you choose to, inform your advisor of your accommodation(s).